-- A Gradel sprains are defined as stretchof the ligaments without disruption.
+- Α. are defined as stretch of the Grade I sprains ligaments without disruption.
 Grade I sprains should be treated with rest, ice, compression with an elastic bandage, elevation, and weight bearing as tolerated. - B. Grade II sprains consist of partial tears of the ankle ligaments.
 Grade II sprains should be treated with rest, ice, compression with an elastic bandage, and elevation.
-A splint can be applied for a few days, followed by early range of motion. - C. GradeIII sprains consist of a complete tear of the ligaments.
+A splint can be applied for a few days, followed by early range of motion. - C. Grade III sprains consist of a complete tear of the ligaments.
 Treatment of grade III strains consists of rest, ice, compression with an elastic bandage, and elevation.
 A splint or cast can be applied for a short period of time, followed by early range of motion.